Tough decision making for parents of children conceived by donor insemination, egg donation, and surrogacy

 The rate of disclosure fairly increases, which indicates intended parents shift their attitudes in favor of openness.

 Many intended parents believe that the child has the right to know their genetic history.

 Whereas many parents avoid facing the panic situation and negative impacts of accidental disclosure.

 Organ matching or genetic profiling may require due to any medical or legal purpose, which increases the risks of accidental disclosure.

 You May Like: Normal child and IVF or Surrogacy born baby

-Some parents have reported that their child too young to disclose the truth, as they are unable to understand biology.
+Some parents have reported that their child is too young to disclose the truth, as they are unable to understand biology.

 They thought early disclosure might negatively affect the emotional health of their child.

-Ravi sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
 He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).

-His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation and surrogacy.
+His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation, and surrogacy.
 He likes spending time with his family and writing about various aspects of IVF surrogacy and donating eggs.